1. What is The American High School Honors Performance Series at Carnegie Hall?

 - All production cost and services for the Carnegie Hall performance

-- All fees for shown activities – including a Broadway show, celebrations, and activities
+- All fees for shown activities – including a Broadway show, celebration, and activities

 - All ground transportation during the program, including transfers between the specified airport and hotels (arrival and departure flights/trains are the responsibility of participants)